i30101/wso-code/README.md

 Run `app.py` and enter the number of ciphers you want.
 Generating the ciphers may take some time so don't close out of the window when it says the app isn't responding.

 ## Updates
-- Release 2.1.0: new user interface and file saving option
+- Release 2.1.0: new user interface and option to save ciphers to file